-Gosforth’s Wild Web inspired local people across the North East to notice nature near them.
-Funded by the National Lottery Heritage Fund, the project ran from August 2023 to August 2025, with many aspects of the project being woven into the future work of NHSN.
+Gosforth’s Wild Web inspires local people across the North East to notice nature near them.
+First funded by the National Lottery Heritage Fund, then woven into the future work of NHSN.

 Since August 2023, thousands of people across Newcastle and North Tyneside have come together through Gosforth’s Wild Web to notice and protect the nature on their doorstep.
 Supported by The National Lottery Heritage Fund, the project grew through the enthusiasm of local schools, community groups and residents who embraced the chance to learn about wildlife in their local greenspaces.